Consumer medicine information

 Draw Up

-• Push the needle through the rubber stopper of the vial.
+• Push the needle through the centre of the rubber stopper of the vial.

 • Slowly pull the plunger down until the plunger tip is past the 0.5 mL line.